Skip to main content

 Frequently Asked Questions

-What are different ways to provision an on-premise deployment?
+What are different ways to provision an on-premises deployment?

-• There are two types of infrastructure to provision on-premise deployment as follows:
+• There are two types of infrastructure to provision on-premises deployment as follows:

 • Existing Infrastructure